jesse-ai/docs/docs/roadmap.md

 ## Q3 2021

 - ✅ Beta release of GUI dashboard for live trade
-- [Coming very soon] Integrate full FTX exchange integration
+- [Coming very soon] Integrate full integration with the "FTX Futures" exchange
 - Official release of the GUI dashboard for live trade

 ## Q4 2021